resbaz/lessons/swc-introduction.md

 ---
 The syllabus is delivered via lecture/demonstration interspersed with regular challenges to be worked on in pairs.
 During the lectures most people open a terminal window or IPython notebook and follow along, trying out new commands and ideas as they're introduced.
 Other people prefer just to sit back and watch.
-There is no need to take notes, as copies of all the teaching materials are available at this GitHub page.
+There's no need to take notes, as copies of all the teaching materials are available on the Software Carpentry website (see [here](http://www.software-carpentry.org/lessons.html)).

-At any point during the bootcamp it's inevitable that some people will be finding the material too easy, while others will be struggling to keep up.
+If you're having trouble at any point, put up a red post-it note and a helper will come to your aid.
+If things are going well, put a green one up.
+In fact, at any point during the bootcamp it's inevitable that some people will be finding the material too easy, while others will be struggling to keep up.
 In this case the former should help the latter - Software Carpentry is as much about fostering supportive computing communities as it is about actually teaching the nuts and bolts of programming.